rd636/adc_scripts/README.md

 - invalid.pl - Confirm ssl files are not using invalid characters like spaces, asterisks, slashes, etc.
 - missing.pl - Confirm all in-use ssl files are in /nsconfig/ssl.
   - Using invalid characters messes with replication which impacts HA.
 Detect if you're about to have a bad day.
-- chk_dsk_space.sh - Check for sufficient free space in /var and /flash IAW CTX237973.
+- chk_dsk_space.sh - Confirm sufficient free space exists in /var and /flash IAW CTX237973.
   - ADM Upgrade prerequisite checking does this but now you can check fleet-wide before creating the upgrade job.